cgmartin/spa-express-static-server/README.md

 * Security headers using [Helmet](https://github.com/helmetjs/helmet) middleware.
 * Creates unique session and "conversation" (browser lifetime) id cookies, for use in correlating logs between services.
 * Optional "SPA Boot Configuration" JSONP launcher, which provides runtime configuration for the client.
+* Graceful shutdown of open connections on unhandled exceptions.
 * Access logs in JSON format.

 ## Contributing